-Since the computation is probabilistic, there is a chance that at the end of the computation, we will read out the wrong answer, $(x, y) \notin R$.
-Probabilistic computations are subject to a correctness requirement.
-For every valid input x, where ε is the error bound.
+Since the computation is probabilistic, there is a chance that at the end of the computation, we will read out a wrong answer y, i.e., $(x, y) \notin R$.
+For probabilistic computations to be meaningful, the probability of obtaining a correct output y on a valid input x should be sufficiently high.
+We impose the following correctness requiremen: For every valid input x, where ε is referred to as the error bound.